howden/cham/README.md

 You can **compile from source** if you have the [Go toolchain](https://golang.org/doc/install) installed on your system.
 Just execute `go build` from the root project directory.

 Alternatively, you can **download pre-built binaries** for Windows, MacOS and Linux.
-These can be found on GitHub under the [Actions](https://github.com/howden/cham/actions) tab, followed by the build you want, then the desired binary from the *Artifacts* section.
+These can be found on GitHub under the [Actions](https://github.com/howden/cham/actions) tab.
+Just select the build you want, then download the desired binary from the *Artifacts* section.

 #### Using the interpreter on Mac or Linux